Twelve Angry Men: Films

 It was written again in 1957 as a feature film, 12 Angry Men, which Sidney Lumet directed, and which starred Henry Fonda.
 It was nominated for Academy Awards in the categories of Best Director, Best Picture, and Best Writing of Adapted Screenplay.

-Indian director Basu Chatterjee remade it as Ek Ruka Hua Faisla in 1986.
+Indian director Basu Chatterjee remade it in Hindi as Ek Ruka Hua Faisla in 1986.
+It was officially adapted by another Indian director Srijit Mukherji in Bengali as Shotyi Bole Shotyi Kichhu Nei.

 In 2007, Russian film director Nikita Mikhalkov completed 12, his remake of the film.
 The jury of the 64th Venice Film Festival assigned its special prize to this remake "to acknowledge the consistent brilliance of Nikita Mikhalkov's body of work".

 12 Angry Lebanese is a 2009 documentary film that chronicles efforts to stage an adaptation of Twelve Angry Men with inmates inside Beirut's Roumieh Prison.

 In 2014, Chinese film director Xu Ang remade it as 12 Citizens.
 It was shown at the 2014 Rome Film Festival on October 19, 2014 and was released in China on May 15, 2015.

 Vaaimai (2016) is a Tamil language adaptation of Twelve Angry Men.

 Television

 12 Angry Men was remade for television in 1997.
 Directed by William Friedkin, the remake stars George C. Scott, James Gandolfini, Tony Danza, William Petersen, Ossie Davis, Hume Cronyn, Courtney B. Vance, Armin Mueller-Stahl, Mykelti Williamson, Edward James Olmos, Dorian Harewood, and Jack Lemmon.
 In this production, the judge is a woman and four of the jurors are black, but most of the action and dialogue of the film are identical to the original.
-Modernizations include a prohibition on smoking in the jury room, the changing of references to income and pop culture figures, more dialogue relating to race, discussion about who else could have committed the murder if it wasn't the defendant, references to execution by lethal injection as opposed to the electric chair, and occasional profanity.
+Modernizations include a prohibition on smoking in the jury room, the changing of references to income and pop culture figures, more dialogue relating to ethnicity, discussion about who else could have committed the murder if it was not the defendant, references to execution by lethal injection as opposed to the electric chair, and occasional profanity.

+A film version of the CBS play was shown in 1973 on the Televisión Española (TVE1) show Estudio 1, with the title Doce hombres sin piedad ("Twelve Men Without Mercy").

-In 1963, the German Television Channel ZDF produced a film adaption under the title Die zwölf Geschworenen.
+In 1963, the West German television channel ZDF produced a film adaptation under the title Die zwölf Geschworenen.